JetSetDoritos/ExtBot/README.md

 A GroupMe bot written in Python that uses GroupMe's REST API to provide like and kick stats, as well as posting random images.
 Messages are stored using SQLite.

-This has been tested in a group thats over 5 years old with more than 100 partitipants and 250k messages.
+This has been tested in a group with over 250k messages.

 ## **Setup**